 Introduction

 A-Painter was the first demo we made using A-Frame.
-It was released more than a year ago, and it’s still one of the most popular WebVR experiences shown at meetups and exhibitions.
+Released over a year ago, it remains one of the most popular WebVR experiences at meetups and exhibitions.

-We wanted to show that the browser can deliver native like VR experiences and also push the limits of what A-Frame was able to do at the time.
-We’ve seen A-Painter being used more and more by professional artists and programmers that test the limits and extend its capabilities.
-Performance is the bottleneck that people first hit with moderately complex drawings, due to the increased number of strokes and geometry.
-On collaborative drawing experiences performance degrades even faster since you have multiple users adding geometry simultaneously.
+We wanted to show that the browser can deliver native-like VR experiences and push the limits of what A-Frame could do at the time.
+We’ve seen A-Painter used more and more by professional artists and programmers who test its limits and extend its capabilities.
+Performance is the first bottleneck people hit with moderately complex drawings due to the increased number of strokes and geometry.
+In collaborative drawing experiences, performance degrades even faster since multiple users add geometry simultaneously.

-Recently we had some bandwidth and rolled up our sleeves to implement some of the optimizations ideas that we had collected in the past (Issue #222, PR #241).
+Recently, we had some bandwidth and rolled up our sleeves to implement some of the optimization ideas we had collected (Issue #222, PR #241).

 Draw calls simplified